mklarqvist/tomahawk/docs/r-tutorial.md

 ```

 Many aspects of the plots can be customized to your needs.
 For example,
 modifying the datapoint symbol `pch` in the valid range [21, 25].
-Note that
+Note that all
 other `pch` values are technically valid but will not generate a fill color.

 <img src="../images/twk_locuszoom_pch.jpeg">